neeraj-nb/100DaysOfBackend/Journey/001/README.md

 ## Intro

-On this Day 1 I tried to learn:
+On Day 1 I tried to learn:
 - What is Backend Development

 ## Content